omkarchougule19/your-own-ai-python/README.md

 ### Thread safety

-Every public method on `VectorDB` and `DocumentDB` holds a `threading.Lock` for the duration of the operation, matching the `std::mutex` in the original C++ code.
-FastAPI runs handlers in a thread pool, so this matters.
+Every public method on `VectorDB` and `DocumentDB` holds a `threading.Lock` for the duration of the operation.
+FastAPI runs handlers in a thread pool, so concurrent requests are safe.

 ### Ollama integration